mkameronh/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 Two conclusions I can draw about the Theater Outcomes by Goal are that kickstarters launched in May clearly have the most successful kickstarters, and the winter months do not appear to be as successful as the spring/summer months.
 - What can you conclude about the Outcomes based on Goals?
 By looking at the analysis of the outcomes based on goals, as the goal increases in value, the percentage successful starts to decline.
 This shows me that the lower the kickstarter goal, the better the chances of successfully meeting that goal.
 Aside from the increase from 35,000 to 40,000 which could be due to other circumstances.
+Correlation does not inherently mean causation, but with the analysis provided it is reasonable to assume that as the goal increases, the success rate decreases.

 - What are some limitations of this dataset?
 Some limitations of this data are that there could be outliers that skew the results, the data could be just a sample size and not contain all possible data for this analysis.